 BSP Circular No. 832 provides for an 8.00% reserve requirement for deposit liabilities of thrift banks.
-On December 3, 2019, the BSP issued Circular No. 1063 reducing the reserve requirement for deposit liabilities of thrift banks to 4.00%.
 On July 27, 2020, the BSP issued Circular No. 1092 reducing the reserve requirement for deposit liabilities of thrift banks to 3.00%.
-As of December 31, 2021 and 2020, due from BSP amounting to $\mathbb{P}9.62$ billion and $\mathbb{P}10.21$ billion, respectively, was set aside as reserves for deposit liabilities to comply with the reserve requirement (Note 6).
+As of December 31, 2022 and 2021, due from BSP amounting to ₱14.04 billion and ₱9.62 billion, respectively, was set aside as reserves for deposit liabilities to comply with the reserve requirement (Note 6).

-Foreign currency-denominated deposit liabilities bear annual fixed interest rates ranging from 0.05% to 1.38% in 2021, from 0.13% to 1.50% in 2020 and from 0.13% to 3.12% in 2019, while pesodenominated deposit liabilities bear interest rates ranging from 0.13% to 6.50% in 2021, from 0.25% to 6.50% in 2020 and from 0.25% to 7.50% in 2019.
+Foreign currency-denominated deposit liabilities bear annual fixed interest rates ranging from 0.05% to 4.25% in 2022, from 0.05% to 1.38% in 2021 and from 0.13% to 1.50% in 2020, while peso-denominated deposit liabilities bear interest rates ranging from 0.13% to 6.75% in 2022, from 0.13% to 6.50% in 2021 and from 0.25% to 6.50% in 2020.

-On May 27, 2020, the BSP issued BSP Circular No. 1087 Alternative Compliance with the Reserve Requirements of Banks and Non-Bank Financial Institutions with Quasi-Banking Functions (NBQBs), which provides the following alternative modes of compliance with the required reserves against deposit liabilities, provided that the following loans were granted, renewed or restructured after March 15, 2020:
+On May 27, 2020, the BSP issued BSP Circular No. 1087 Alternative Compliance with the Reserve Requirements of Banks and Non-Bank Financial Institutions with Quasi-Banking Functions (NBQBs), which provides the following alternative modes of compliance with the required reserves against deposit and deposit liabilities, provided that the following loans were granted, renewed or restructured after March 15, 2020:

 - a.
-Peso-denominated loans that are granted to micro-, small- and medium enterprises (MSMEs) - b.
+Peso-denominated loans that are granted to micro, small and medium enterprises (MSMEs) - b.
 Peso-denominated loans that are granted to large enterprises, excluding banks and NBQBs

-The use of MSME loans as allowable alternative compliance with the reserve requirement shall be available to banks from April 24, 2020 to December 29, 2022 while the use of loans to a large enterprise as allowable alternative compliance with the reserve requirements shall be available to banks from May 29, 2020 to December 29, 2022.
+On September 21, 2022, BSP issued BSP Circular No. 1155 Amendments to the Alternative Compliance with the Reserve Requirements of Banks and Non-Bank Financial Institutions with Quasi-Banking Functions (NBQBS).
+The use of MSME loans as allowable alternative compliance with the reserve requirement shall be available to banks from April 24, 2020 to June 30, 2023 while the use of loans to a large enterprise as allowable alternative compliance with the reserve requirements shall be available to banks from May 29, 2020 to June 30, 2023.